yiisoft/docs/guide/en/security/passwords.md

-# Working with Passwords
+# Working with passwords

-Most developers know that passwords cannot be stored in plain text, but many developers believe it's still safe to hash passwords using `md5`, `sha1` or `sha256` etc. There was a time when using the aforementioned hashing algorithms was sufficient, but modern hardware makes it possible to reverse such hashes and even stronger ones very quickly using brute force attacks.
+Most developers know that passwords can't be stored in plain text, but many developers believe it's still safe to hash passwords using `md5`, `sha1` or `sha256` etc. There was a time when using the aforementioned hashing algorithms was enough, but modern hardware makes it possible to reverse such hashes and even stronger ones using brute force attacks.

-In order to provide increased security for user passwords, even in the worst case scenario (your application is breached), you need to use a hashing algorithm that is resilient against brute force attacks.
+To offer increased security for user passwords, even in the worst case scenario (when one breaches your application), you need to use a hashing algorithm that's resilient against brute force attacks.
 The best current choice is `argon2`.
 Yii `yiisoft/security` package make securely generate and verify hashes easier and ensure the best possible hashing solution used.

-In order to use it you need to require the package first:
+To use it, you need to require the package first:

 ```
 composer require yiisoft/secrurity